Immaterial Damage in Insurance: Definition and Coverage

 • Moral damage following an accident caused by a third party.

-2. The Different Types of Immaterial Damages
+2. The Different Types of Non-material Damages

 a.
 Consequential Immaterial Damages